portworx/px-docs/scheduler/mesosphere-dcos/install.md

 ![Portworx Install options](/images/dcos-px-install-options.png){:width="655px" height="200px"}

 >**Note:**<br/>For a full list of installtion options, please look [here](/runc/options.html#opts).

+#### Secrets Options
+To use DC/OS secrets for Volume Encryption and storing Cloud Credentials, refer [Portworx with DC/OS Secrets](/secrets/portworx-with-dcos-secrets.html).

 #### Etcd Options
 By default a 3 node etcd cluster will be created with 5GB of local persistent storage.
 The size of the persistent disks can